AEG

 Can I cancel the appointment of enduring guardian?

-Yes, if it is in writing using a “revocation of appointment of guardian” form signed in the presence of an “eligible witness” (including lawyers, Local Court Registrars, and NSW Trustee and Guardian approved employees, but not Justices of the Peace).
+Yes, if it is in writing using a “revocation of appointment of guardian” form signed in the presence of an “eligible witness” (lawyers, Local Court Registrars, or NSW Trustee and Guardian approved employees, but not Justices of the Peace).

 To revoke the appointment you must: